What starts here changes the world - The University of Texas at Austin

 Professional Expectations of Trainees

-Psychotherapy Practicum students will also be expected to:
+All practicum students will also be expected to:

 • Be punctual, consistently attend, and actively participate in the practicum seminar.
 Practicum students are expected to read and be prepared to discuss assigned readings, to be actively involved in group discussions, and to openly discuss and enlist support and assistance with their clinical caseload.

 • Be punctual, consistently attend, and actively participate in supervision.
 Students are expected to prepare for supervision on a weekly basis and to initiate and actively engage in discussions which will lead to their professional growth and to receiving the feedback necessary to provide high-quality services to their clients.
 Trainees are expected to utilize the CMHC resources available to them if their clients experience clinical crises.
-These resources include individual supervisors, the Practicum Training Director, the daily crisis counseling teams, and the Assistant Director for Clinical Services.
+These resources include individual supervisors, the Practicum Training Coordinator, the daily crisis counseling teams, and the Associate Director for Clinical Services.

 Evaluation and Feedback

 Evaluation and feedback is an ongoing process that occurs verbally throughout each semester.
-At the start of the semester, supervisors and trainees, in consultation with the Practicum Training Director, will identify supervisory and clinical goals.
-At mid-semester, the Practicum Training Director will meet with the student's supervisor(s) and then individually with the practicum student to discuss the student's progress on goals and to highlight any areas of concern or growth so that trainees can focus their training efforts on these issues.
+At the start of the semester, supervisors and trainees, in consultation with the Practicum Training Coordinator, will identify supervisory and clinical goals.
+At mid-semester, the Practicum Training Coordinator will meet with the student's supervisor(s) and then individually with the practicum student to discuss the student's progress on goals and to highlight any areas of concern or growth so that trainees can focus their training efforts on these issues.
 As indicated, feedback is provided to department faculty who coordinate the practicum placements.

 A written evaluation process takes place at the end of each academic semester.
 Supervisors provide a written summary of each student's competencies and progress, while the student completes a written evaluation of their experiences with their supervisors.
-Each practicum student meets with her/his supervisor at the end of the semester to review and discuss these evaluations.
+Each practicum student meets with their supervisor at the end of the semester to review and discuss these evaluations.

 Copies of written departmental evaluations will be provided to the appropriate Directors of Training at the student's academic department.